dotswg/dots-requirements/draft-ietf-dots-requirements.md

   agents, used to indicate client's need for mitigation, as well as to convey the status of any requested mitigation.

-heartbeat:
+Heartbeat:
-: A keep-alive message transmitted between DOTS agents over the signal channel, used to measure peer health.
-Heartbeat functionality is not required to be distinct from signal.
+: A message transmitted between DOTS agents over the signal channel, used as a keep-alive and to measure peer health.

-client signal:
+Client signal:
-: A message sent from a DOTS client to a DOTS server over the signal channel, possibly traversing a DOTS relay, indicating the DOTS client's need for mitigation, as well as the scope of any requested mitigation, optionally including detected attack telemetry to supplement server-initiated mitigation.
+: A message sent from a DOTS client to a DOTS server or DOTS relay over the signal channel, indicating the DOTS client's need for mitigation, as well as the scope of any requested mitigation, optionally including additional attack details to supplement server-initiated mitigation.

-server signal:
+Server signal:
-: A message sent from a DOTS server to a DOTS client over the signal channel.
-  Note that a server signal is not a response to client signal, but a DOTS server-initiated status message sent to the DOTS client, containing information about the status of any requested mitigation and its efficacy.
+: A message sent from a DOTS server to a DOTS client or DOTS relay over the signal channel.
+Note that a server signal is not a response to client signal, but a DOTS server-initiated status message sent to DOTS clients with which the server has established signaling sessions, containing information about the status of DOTS client-requested mitigation and its efficacy.

-data channel:
+Data channel:
-: A secure communication layer between client and server used for infrequent bulk exchange of data not easily or appropriately communicated through the signal channel under attack conditions.
+: A secure communication layer between DOTS clients and DOTS servers used for infrequent bulk exchange of data not easily or appropriately communicated through the signal channel under attack conditions.

-blacklist:
+Blacklist:
-: a list of source addresses or prefixes from which traffic should be blocked.
+: A list of addresses, prefixes and/or other identifiers indicating sources from which traffic should be blocked, regardless of traffic content.

-whitelist:
+Whitelist:
-: a list of source addresses or prefixes from which traffic should always be allowed, regardless of contradictory data gleaned in a detected attack.
+: A list of addresses, prefixes and/or other identifiersfrom indicating sources from which traffic should always be allowed, regardless of contradictory data gleaned in a detected attack.

 Requirements            {#requirements}